LedgeDash/ledgedash.github.io/index.markdown

 I am broadly interested in systems and security.
 My most recent research focuses on serverless computing problems such as orchestrating large-scale serverless applications and speeding up lightweight virtual machines.
-Before that, I worked on IFC and taint tracking, first for Android apps and later for IoT apps.
+Previously, I worked on IFC and taint tracking, first for Android apps and later for IoT apps.
+Even earlier I worked on Linux device drivers for storage servers when I occasionally debugged by looking at how the LEDs on the motherboard light up.

 # Papers